 Yes.
 To promote the quality of compounded drugs, pharmacists and veterinarians compounding animal drugs under a patient-specific prescription or for office stock should, at a minimum, meet the standards in the United States Pharmacopeia and the National Formulary (USP–NF).
 The pharmacopeia is developed and published by the U.S. Pharmacopeia Convention, a private, not-for-profit, nongovernmental standard-setting organization.
 USP has no role in enforcement, which is the responsibility of government authorities in the United States and elsewhere.
 Pharmacists and veterinarians compounding drugs from BDS should meet the standards in any USP–NF monograph relevant to the ingredients and product they are compounding and the relevant standards that include General Chapters 795 and 797 describing practices for compounding nonsterile preparations and sterile preparations, respectively.
 Some states may have requirements that exceed the USP; pharmacists and veterinarians are responsible for meeting their state’s requirements.

 17. Does Draft GFI #256 address reporting adverse events or product defects associated with drugs compounded from BDS?

 Yes.
 The pharmacist or veterinarian who compounded the animal drug should notify the FDA of any adverse event or product defect associated with use of the drug within 15 days of learning about the problem.
-Report these events by following the instructions on how to submit Form FDA 1932a, which are found on How to Report Animal Drug Side Effects and Product Problems.
+Report these events by following the instructions on how to submit Form FDA 1932a, which are found on How to Report Animal Drug and Device Side Effects and Product Problems.

 18. Does Draft GFI #256 address labeling of drugs compounded from BDS?